julian-barker/basic-api-server/README.md

 ### Problem Domain

-This repo is an exercise in creating and deploying an Express server.
-It includes basic testing, error handling, and middleware.
+This repo is an exercise in creating and deploying an Express server and connecting to a SQL database.
+It uses a local and deployed instance of a postgres database for development and production as well as a sqlite in-memory database for testing.
+It implements all CRUD operations as router middleware.

 ### Links and Resources